MicrosoftDocs/power-automate-docs/articles/ui-flows/monitor.md

   - flowadmin
 ---

-# Monitor UI flows all up analytics in Power Platform Admin Center and CoE Starter kit
+# Monitor desktop flows all up analytics in Power Platform Admin Center and CoE Starter kit

 As an admin or CoE (Center of Exerllence) team, there are 2 ways you can monitor the analytics for all the UI flows in your environment.